debby123p/IndRegBias-A-Dataset-for-Studying-Indian-Regional-Biases-in-English-and-Code-Mixed-Languages/README.md

 ## Dataset

 A key contribution of this research is a new, culturally specific dataset of user-generated comments for detecting regional bias.
+The dataset is available through [dataset.zip](https://github.com/debby123p/IndRegBias-A-Dataset-for-Studying-Indian-Regional-Biases-in-English-and-Code-Mixed-Social-Media-Com/blob/main/Dataset.zip).

 - Data Source: Comments collected from Reddit and YouTube.